Bastindo/BLEDoorLock/README.md

 # BLE Door Lock
 ## What is this?
-This is a Arduino Nano ESP32 based door lock, which controls a MG90S servo motor over Bluetooth Low Energy (BLE), built as part of the 2024 Project Week Hackathon by the FSR Elektrotechnik of the University of Rostock.
+This is a Arduino Nano ESP32 based door lock, which controls a MG90S servo motor over Bluetooth Low Energy (BLE), built as part of the 2024 Project Week Hackathon of the FSR Elektrotechnik of the University of Rostock.
 This project includes user authentication and secure Bluetooth communication using the NimBLE stack.

 ## Building
 This project uses PlatformIO.